|Statistics fortunately show that HIV/AIDS has not

 The 2004 sentinel surveillance data indicated that HIV1 prevalence

 of HIV in other key groups such as uniformed personnel, long distance

-truck drivers, fishermen, etc. may mask the true
+truck drivers, fishermen, etc. may mask the true extent of HIV

-combat HIV/AIDS for over 10 years and it helped to put awareness
+HIV/AIDS for over 10 years and it helped to put awareness of the

-capacities in a sustainable way that alleviates not just HIV but
+in a sustainable way that alleviates not just HIV but also poverty.

 The aids awareness campaign involves billboards, aids prevention